dkovacs24/ReviOS_faq/docs/related.md

 This is happening, because of the connection of a Microsoft account to the local user.
 Right now the only fix is to reinstall your OS, and after you log into your Microsoft account set a PIN code too.

 Other technique to evade the bug, is to log into your Microsoft account in the Microsoft Store.
 That way you will not be locked out and still can use your PC without a PIN code.
 Solution reported [here](https://discord.com/channels/619835916139364383/626772969611460619/944214984047616001){target=_blank}.

 ---

-## Internet/Sound/Bluetooth/other hardware... not working

-Download the drivers from the manufacturer's website and install them.

-If you can not do that, because you do not have internet, probably your network driver is missing.
-Somehow (like on another computer or by connecting your phone to your pc to use USB tethering) download [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/){target=_blank}.

-Extract it, and start the software with `SDIO_auto.bat`.
-Then select the `Download Network Drivers Only` option.
-It will start the download of all the existing network drivers.

-If it finishes (you can monitor the process on the top side of the window), copy the whole folder to the other computer which doesn't have internet.
-Open on that computer the software, and install the missing network drivers.
-Or, if you used USB tethering, you can disconnect your phone and install your network drivers right away.
-After restart, you can scan the PC for more missing drivers, or better yet, go to the manufacturer's website, and download the drivers from there.

----

-## Second monitor not working/blank or freshrate not desired

-Install GPU drivers.
-[Help to tweak](https://www.revi.cc/revios/post-install#h.p_GR11WmefRS4F){target=_blank}

----

-## Can I download other languages?

-Yes, in the Settings.
-If that is not working, follow [this guide](https://www.revi.cc/revios/workspace/lang){target=_blank}.

----